Keyaar

-Kothanda Ramaiah (also known as K.R and Keyaar) is an Indian Tamil film director, producer, distributor and exhibitor.
+Kothanda Ramaiah (also known as K. R. and Keyaar) is an Indian film director, producer, distributor and exhibitor.
 He has held various leading positions in different film industry organizations.

 Career

 KR studied film processing at the Adyar Film Institute in Chennai in 1972.
 Upon graduation in 1975, he spent three years as a technician in Doordarshan Kendra.
 KR made his debut film as a director and producer with the Malayalam film Sisirathil Oru Vasantham.
 Prior to its release, the film faced a number of distribution problems and was eventually released by Suguna Screens in 1980.
 Although the film failed at the box office, it provided him the incentive to move into film distribution and exhibition across Tamil Nadu covering territories including: Chennai City, North Arcot, South Arcot, Chengelpet, Pondicherry, and Tirupathi.
 He distributed successful films such as: Thillu Mullu, Thai Veedu, Vaidehi Kathirunthal, Sindhu Bhairavi, Punnagai Mannan, Chinna Poove Mella Pesu, Michael Madana Kama Rajan, Poovizhi Vasalile, Guru Sishyan, Mappillai, Rajadhi Raja, and My Dear Kuttichathan 3D in Tamil.